Malachi Chapter 1 Summary

 Discussion Questions for Malachi, Chapter 1

-3. The nation of Edom was descended from Esau and was an evil nation who set themselves far apart from God.
-What then is the significance of God speaking about Jacob and Esau and His actions toward them over the hundreds of years?
+3. The nation of Edom descended from Esau and was an evil nation that set itself far apart from God.
+What, then, is the significance of God speaking about Jacob and Esau and His actions toward them over the hundreds of years?
 What does this show us about the nature and character of God?

-4. In verse 6 and seven you have two more questions the first of which is, “How have we despised your name?”
+4. In verses 6 and 7, you have two more questions, the first of which is, “How have we despised your name?”
 How had the priests of Israel despised or disrespected God's name?
 Why is it so problematic that the priests are guilty of this sin?

-6. Think of how someone you know who was once close to God but is now far off.
-Did that happen quickly or was it a gradual step-by-step moving away from Him?
-Most often this happens as one takes small steps away from God and can quickly stack up.
-Have you ever taken steps away from God knowingly or not?
+6. Think of someone you know who was once close to God but is now far away.
+Did that happen quickly, or was it a gradual, step-by-step moving away from Him?
+Most often, this happens as one takes small steps away from God, which can quickly stack up.
+Have you ever taken steps away from God, knowingly or not?
 What did this look like?
 What happened?
 Did God draw you back?
 How?

-7. Throughout biblical history the people of Israel have enjoyed special favor and significance to God.
+7. Throughout biblical history, the people of Israel have enjoyed special favor and significance to God.
 Verses 9-11 seem to shift that significance, at least in part, away from Israel to other nations because of their sin.
-How you would feel if you were in Israel's position if you heard that God was going to start blessing and favoring other nations while yours moved away from Him?
+How would you feel if you were in Israel's position and heard that God was going to start blessing and favoring other nations while yours moved away from Him?

 8. The people prove that their worship is shallow and false by their actions.
-What actions are listed in verses 8, and 13-14 that show this to be true?
-How does it show the sad state of their hearts before God?
+What actions are listed in verses 8 and 13–14 that show this to be true?
+How does this show the sad state of their hearts before God?

-9. In verse 13 the Lord says, “Should I receive that from your hand?” (speaking of the false offering).
-In Leviticus 10 Nadab and Abihu, who were sons of Aaron, sacrificed to the Lord in an unfitting way.
+9. In verse 13, the Lord says, “Should I receive that from your hand?” (speaking of the false offering).
+In Leviticus 10, Nadab and Abihu, who were sons of Aaron, sacrificed to the Lord in an unfitting way.
 What happened to them?
 How are the two situations in these verses in Malachi 1 and Leviticus 10 similar?
-What one word in Leviticus 10:3 describes the character of God as it applied to honoring Him with proper sacrifices?
+What one word in Leviticus 10:3 describes the character of God as it applies to honoring Him with proper sacrifices?
 Why?

 Key Words/Phrase